jzhugithub/image_classify_ai/README.md

 # image_classify_ai

+Use tf-slim to classify images.

-Look at files in `scripts/` dictionary to train the model.
+Look at files in `scripts/` dictionary to train, evaluate and predict.

 ## analyse_data.py